 In particular, Theatre-in-Education has been shown to be successful at tackling themes of social pressure and alternative behaviours.

 Drama and plays are seen as an integral part of the curriculum and an alternative way of delivering the road safety message.

-Theatre& has been commissioned by Road Safety Scotland to present two secondary school plays which deliver the road safety message.
+Baldy Bane Theatre Company has been commissioned by Road Safety Scotland to present two secondary school plays which deliver the road safety message.